hockmanlab/SANS_2026/README.md

 The workshop was tested on macOS and Windows systems with 8 - 16 GB RAM.
 A minimum of 8 GB RAM is recommended; 16 GB or more is preferable for smoother performance.
 Systems with less than 8 GB RAM may run more slowly or encounter memory-related errors.

+## Authors and Affiliations

+### Authors

+**Dr Dorit Hockman**, **Dr Bismark Appiah**, and **Khadija Jamal**
+Hockman Lab, Department of Human Cell Biology, Faculty of Health Sciences, University of Cape Town, South Africa

+**Prof Chris Dulla** and **Videep Soni**
+Dulla Lab, Department of Neuroscience, Tufts University School of Medicine, USA

+### Acknowledgements

+We acknowledge the contributions of the Hockman Lab at the University of Cape Town and the Dulla Lab at Tufts University School of Medicine to the development of this workshop.